feldera/feldera/docs/sql/datetime.md

 Values of type `TIME` can be compared using `=`, `<>`, `!=`, `<`, `>`,
 `<=`, `>=`, `<=>`, `BETWEEN`; the result is a Boolean.

-Casting a string to a `TIME` produces the result `NULL` if the string does not have the format of a time literal.

 ## Timestamps

 The `TIMESTAMP` data type represents values composed of a `DATE` and a